medplum/medplum/packages/docs/docs/migration/migration-pipelines.md

 #### Example: Encounter with Clinical Impression

-Here's an example of using a transaction to create an [`Encounter`](encounter) and associated [`ClinicalImpression`](clinicalimpression) (i.e. clinical notes) together.
+Here's an example of using a transaction to create an [`Encounter`][encounter] and associated [`ClinicalImpression`][clinicalimpression] (i.e. clinical notes) together.
 We use a transaction because the failure of one operation should invalidate the entire transaction.

 <MedplumCodeBlock language="ts" selectBlocks="encounter-and-impression-transaction">
     {ExampleCode}